 Evocon helped the client make a small change to the central system.
 After the change, the program started sending the status of the kilns to the Evocon system as HTTPS requests, with a frequency of one per minute.

-Dutch fertiliser company uses Evocon system to visualise their existing data
+Dutch fertilizer company uses Evocon system to visualize their existing data

-A fertiliser company, shipping its product worldwide from the Netherlands, was already collecting data on their vessel loading operations.
-Their distributed control system (DCS) was good for gathering and analysing data from the machinery.
+A fertilizer company, shipping its product worldwide from the Netherlands, was already collecting data on their vessel loading operations.
+Their distributed control system (DCS) was good for gathering and analyzing data from the machinery.
 However, it did not have the functionality for efficiency analysis and improvements.

 A meat processing company integrates its weighing equipment with Evocon

-A meat processing company operating in Estonia sought to integrate their weighing equipment with Evocon to visualise the amount of meat produced.
+A meat processing company operating in Estonia sought to integrate their weighing equipment with Evocon to visualize the amount of meat produced.

 The equipment was weighing vacuum-sealed packs of meat and printing labels with the description of the product and its weight.
 The goal was to send the weight readings to the Evocon system.
 To do that, the scales needed a special communication card.

-With the card installed, the equipment could save the product description, weight and timestamp in a local database.
-Then, Evocon created a small script to read this database and send the information to Evocon system.
+With the card installed, the equipment could save the product description, weight, and timestamp in a local database.
+Then, Evocon created a small script to read this database and send the information to the Evocon system.